imranalmunyeem/Java-For-Testers/README.md

         2. Parameterized Constructor: A constructor that has parameters is known as parameterized constructor.
 If we want to initialize fields of the class with our own values, then use a parameterized constructor.

 ###  Need of Constructor
      --- constructors are used to assign values to the class variables at the time of object creation, either explicitly done by the programmer or by Java itself (default constructor).

 ### ⚫ Java Wrapper Class:
         --- The wrapper classes in Java are used to convert primitive types (int, char, float, etc) into corresponding objects.

+###    Advantages of Wrapper Classes
+       --- In Java, sometimes we might need to use objects instead of primitive data types.
+For example, while working with collections.
+###    Example:
+                // error
+            ArrayList<int> list = new ArrayList<>();
+                // runs perfectly
+            ArrayList<Integer> list = new ArrayList<>();

+       --- We can store the null value in wrapper objects.
+###        Example:
+                // generates an error
+                    int a = null;
+                // runs perfectly
+                    Integer a = null;

+        Note: Primitive types are more efficient than corresponding objects.
+Hence, when efficiency is the requirement, it is always recommended primitive types.

 ### ⚫ Inheritance:
        --- one class aquires properties (methods and fields) of another class!